Gary Tucker, Campden BRI

 - Oven heat transfer

 - Energy reduction in baking

-Dr Roy Betts is a valued member of many committees including:
+Roy has published widely in the area of food microbiology and is a member of many committees including:

 - British Standards Institute AW 9 Committee, Methods for the Microbiological of Foods and Animal Feeds

-- Former Chairman of the Board of Directors of the Association of Analytical Chemists (AOAC) Research Institute
+- Chairman of the Board of Directors of the Association of Analytical Chemists (AOAC) Research Institute

-- Chairman of the MicroVal General Committee for European microbiological method validation.
+- Member of the MicroVal General Committee for European microbiological method validation.

 - Expert reviewer for the AOAC RI for microbiological test methods